 - 2.40 The National Trail combines two long distance walking trails: Peddars Way and the Norfolk Coast Path.
 Peddars Way starts in Suffolk at Knettishall Heath Country Park (or Thetford Station for cyclists) and follows the route of a Roman road for 49 miles (79 Km) to Holme-next-the-Sea on the north Norfolk coast meeting the Norfolk Coast Path at Holme-next-the-Sea.
 The Norfolk Coast Path provides 84 miles (135 km) of walking from Hunstanton to Hopton-on-Sea.
-The majority of the Trail runs through the Norfolk Coast Area of Outstanding Natural Beauty (AONB). - 2.41 National Cycle Route 1 runs through Wells-next-the-Sea as shown on figure 12.
+The majority of the Trail runs through the Norfolk Coast National Landscape. - 2.41 National Cycle Route 1 runs through Wells-next-the-Sea as shown on figure 11.